buildroot/buildroot/README.md

 **Note** that other devices may be supported through buildroot.
 But mileage may vary when it comes down to video playback and graphics performance.

+## FAQ

+A FAQ is avaibale via the [Wiki tab](https://github.com/Metrological/buildroot-wpe/wiki or via the Wiki tab).

 ## Support

 Metrological is able to provide support where needed and when needed in different methods of cooperation.
 For more information please visit: